Sam Harris and David Benatar Debate Anti-Natalism: Breaking Through the Philosophical Quibble

 It is this reality of striving — the bad outweighing the good — which Benatar reduces life to.
 He argues that our instinctual psychology counteracts an acknowledgment of this reality.
 Conversely, it is possible that Benatar’s psychology distorts life coldly.

 Jungian psychologist, Marie-Louis Von Franz wrote a book on The Problem of the Peur Aeternus.
 She writes that many of this type tend to “escape into the realm of philosophy.
-Such people prefer philosophy, pedagogy, metaphysics and theology, and it is a completely unvital, bloodless business.”
+Such people prefer philosophy, pedagogy, metaphysics and theology, and it is a completely un-vital, bloodless business.”
 From her experience, it is the influence of the mother archetype, which is driving a man towards such endeavors.
 This is distinct from a philosophy or moral understanding which accepts and engages with life; it is only the case with those beliefs which smartly find an excuse, a reason why living is irrational.

-Von Franz cites the mythological representation of this in the form of “The great mother image who asks torturing questions of those who want to remain innocent.”
+Von Franz cites the mythological representation of this in the form of “the great mother image who asks torturing questions of those who want to remain innocent.”

 For example, “The motif of the Sphinx who propounds the riddle, leads to an essential problem which is widespread.
 It has to do with what I call pseudo-philosophy, the wrong kind of intellectualism induced by the mother complex.

 Benatar cheerfully ponders the day when humans will become extinct and gleefully mentions that “it would be better, all things being equal, if this happened sooner rather than later.”
-It is this exact type of cynicism about human existence, and the desire to return to the totality of the mother archetype, which is characteristic of the intellectual peur aeternus.
+It is this exact type of cynicism about human existence, and the desire to return to the totality of the mother archetype, which is characteristic of the intellectual puer aeternus.

 3. The Lack of Eros